How Can I Get Medicare Rebates for Podiatry Services?

-Since July 2004, patients with complex and chronic medical conditions, managed by their GP, have been eligible for subsidised visits to private Allied Health practitioners.
-These subsidised visits are a Government incentive via a Medicare based scheme called a Chronic Disease Management Plan, formerly known as an Enhanced Primary Care (EPC) Program.
+Since July 2004, patients with complex and chronic medical conditions, managed by their GP, have been eligible for medicare rebates for podiatry services.
+These subsidised visits are a Government incentive via a Medicare-based scheme called a Chronic Disease Management Plan (CDMP), formerly known as an Enhanced Primary Care (EPC) Program.
 These can include visits to a range of Allied Health providers including podiatry.

-To be involved in a CDMP your GP must help you manage a complex or chronic medical condition, such as:
+To be eligible for a medicare rebate and be involved in a CDMP your GP must help you manage a complex or chronic medical condition, such as:

-CDMP are only available through your GP, with the appropriate paper work needing to be completed before your first podiatry visit.
+CDMP is only available through your GP, with the appropriate paperwork needing to be completed before your first podiatry visit.

-A CDMP allows a total of 5 subsidised visits per calendar year, to approved Allied Health practitioners.
+A CDMP allows up to 5 subsidised, medicare rebates for podiatry services per calendar year.
 The referral is valid for 12 months, after this time the referral will expire and you will need to see your GP for a new care plan.